 How Do I Find My Oregon Business Registration Number?

+To find your business Oregon registration number, visit the Secretary of State website.
 Once you're there, you will need to search for the business name or entity ID.
 The registration number will be listed on the results page.